 The WSU President reports to the Board of Regents, which is the University’s governing body whose broad responsibilities are to supervise, coordinate, manage and regulate the WSU system, as provided by state statute.

-Advisory Councils serve to inform the Chancellor and his administration of the needs of the community and to inform the community of the University’s needs and progress.
+Advisory Councils serve to inform the Chancellor and her administration of the needs of the community and to inform the community of the University’s needs and progress.
 Advisory Council members share the goal of making sure WSU Tri-Cities remains a vital, growing institution that meets the educational needs of our region and sparks continuing economic growth.

 Advisory Council Tri-Cities (ACT)

 The WSU Tri-Cities Advisory Council (ACT) is comprised of business, civic, and education leaders as well as alumni who have a strategic interest in WSU Tri-Cities.
 The members are appointed by the University President.
-The Advisory Council’s primary mission is to foster closer ties between WSU Tri-Cities, its alumni, plus the community, region, and state.
+The Advisory Council’s primary mission is to foster closer ties between WSU Tri-Cities, its alumni, plus the community, region and state.
 The Advisory Council meets monthly, coordinated through the Office of the Chancellor.

 Resident Faculty Organization (RFO)